solacecommunity/solace-prometheus-exporter/README.md

 ### Per-request broker overrides

-For the four connection fields below, the value is resolved as **URL parameter → HTTP header → configured value**, so one exporter instance can be reused as a generic proxy in front of many brokers:
+For the connection fields below, the value is resolved as **URL parameter → HTTP header → configured value**, so one exporter instance can be reused as a generic proxy in front of many brokers:

 | URL parameter | HTTP header                 | Overrides            |